Switzerland, Europe

 • HB accommodation in mountain huts

-• transport from Chamonix to Zermatt (return)
+• transport from Chamonix to Zermatt (return) with your guide

 The price does not include: